 Pat R. Scales is a retired middle and high school librarian whose programs have been featured on the Today Show and in various professional journals.
 She has also served as an adjunct instructor of children’s and young adult literature at Furman University and has been a guest lecturer at universities across the nation.
 A First Amendment advocate, she is a former chair of ALA’s Intellectual Freedom Committee and serves on the Board of Advisors of the National Coalition against Censorship.
 She is a past president of the Association of Library Service for Children, and in 2011 received the Distinguished Service Award.
 She chaired the 1992 Newbery Award Committee, the 2003 Caldecott Award Committee, and the 2001 Laura Ingalls Wilder Award Committee.
 She writes for Book Links magazine and a bimonthly column for School Library Journal.
 Her books include Books under Fire: A Hit List of Banned and Challenged Children's Books, Second Edition, Teaching Banned Books: 32 Guides for Children and Teens, Second Edition, and Protecting Intellectual Freedom in Your School Library.
+She was recipient of The Freedom to Read Foundation's 2023 Roll of Honor Award.

 - Table of Contents